-Appreciates the importance of science in their lives and the role of scientific inquiry in increasing understanding of the world around SC5-1 them SC5-3 Demonstrates confidence in making reasoned, evidence-based decisions about the current and future use and influence of science and technology, including ethical considerations SC5-9 Presents science ideas and evidence for a particular purpose and to a specific audience, using appropriate scientific language, conventions and representations SC5-10 Applies models, theories and laws to explain situations involving energy, force and motion Explains how scientific understanding about energy conservation, transfers and transformations is applied in systems SC5-11 SC5-12 Describes changing ideas about the structure of the Earth and the universe to illustrate how models, theories and laws are refined over time by the scientific community Explains how scientific knowledge about global patterns of geological activity and interactions involving global systems can be used to SC5-13 inform decisions related to contemporary issues SC5-14 Analyses interactions between components and processes within biological systems SC5-16 Explains how models, theories and laws about matter have been refined as new scientific evidence becomes available
+Semester 1 Outcome 1 Appreciates the importance of science in their lives and the role of scientific inquiry in increasing understanding of the world around them Outcome 2 Demonstrates confidence in making reasoned, evidence-based decisions about the current and future use and influence of science and technology, including ethical considerations Outcome 3 Presents science ideas and evidence for a particular purpose and to a specific audience, using appropriate scientific language, conventions and representations Outcome 4 Applies models, theories and laws to explain situations involving energy, force and motion Outcome 5 Analyses interactions between components and processes within biological systems Semester 2 Outcome 1 Explains how scientific understanding about energy conservation, transfers and transformations is applied in systems.
+Outcome 2 Describes changing ideas about the structure of the Earth and the universe to illustrate how models, theories and laws are refined over time by the scientific community.
+Outcome 3 Applies models, theories and laws to explain situations involving energy, force and motion.
+Outcome 4 Explains how scientific knowledge can be used to inform decisions related to contemporary issues.
+Outcome 5 Explains how models, theories and laws about matter have been refined as new scientific evidence becomes available.

-Year 9 Assessment Schedules & Report Outcomes 2022

-Elective Stage 5 Courses
+Year 9 Assessment Schedules & Report Outcomes 2023 Elective Stage 5 Courses